clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 ([& names])
 ```

-`declare` takes a variable number of symbols.
+`declare` takes one or more symbols and behaves as if you had used `def` on
+each without an init value.

-`declare` provides a simple way of creating 'forward declarations'. `declare` defs the supplied symbols with no init values.
+`declare` provides a simple way of creating 'forward declarations'.
 This allows for referencing of a var before it has been supplied a value.

-There are much better methods of value-based dispatch or code architecture in general, but this presents a simple situation forward declarations would be necessary.
+There are much better methods of value-based dispatch or code architecture in
+general, but this presents a simple situation forward declarations would be necessary.

 ```klipse-clojure
 (declare func<10 func<20)